 Development of consensus statements

 NHS England has published consensus statements with fire and rescue services and the ambulance service.
-We are currently working with the police service to develop a consensus statement.
 These statements encourage local areas to develop joint strategies for opportunity and intelligence-led prevention and health improvement.
 Their intention is to ensure that people supported by our organisations get the personalised, integrated care and support they need to live full lives, sustain their independence for longer and in doing so we will improve the public’s health and reduce unnecessary demand on health and social care.

 Working with the ambulance services